The Opportunity

 Nine Modernized Historic Works

-Nineteenth-century texts — including Titus Coan’s Life in Hawaii and the Memoirs of Henry Obookiah — updated for today’s readers with new introductions that explain the historical and theological background.
+Nineteenth-century texts — including the Memoirs of Henry Obookiah and Titus Coan’s Life in Hawaii — updated for today’s readers with new introductions that explain the historical and theological background.
 Three volumes published each year, available in print, eBook, and audiobook formats.

 Timeline